 In fact, online booking sites like Cheap First Class have seen up to a 30% increase in flight searches and bookings, following promising vaccine news.
 Among Americans’ most searched destinations Mexican beach resort cities like Cancun and US cities like Las Vegas and Orlando, according to Expedia.

 But what exactly does the vaccine mean for flying in 2021?
 At least one airline, the Australian Qantas announce that it will likely require proof of vaccination for international travelers.
 While others like United and Delta are requiring negative Covid-19 tests on select routes, which may allow travelers to bypass quarantine in some cities.

 What Else to Consider when Booking a Flight

 So what should you consider as you book your next air trip?
-Now it is the time to buy with miles or credit card points.
-Even if you need to cancel, you get all your miles, taxes and fees back.
+Now it is time to buy with miles or credit card points.
+Even if you need to cancel, you get all your miles, taxes, and fees back.

-And with many international hubs still closed to tourists and business travel on stand by carriers are adding new domestic options, specifically targeting vacationaires.
-But as usual it’s important to read a fine print with any purchase.
+And with many international hubs still closed to tourists and business travel on stand-by carriers are adding new domestic options, specifically targeting vacationers.
+But as usual, it’s important to read a fine print with any purchase.

 Digital Health Passport